 And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh.

-Jesus Christ is as Revelation 19:13 tells us “The Word of God.”
-Paul tells us in Hebrews 7:17 that Christ is “a priest for ever after the order of Melchisedec.”
-Melchisedec was a prophet, priest and king.
-There are many Christians that know Christ as their “Priest.”
-The Priest performed the sacrifice which Christ performed for all mankind when He gave His life to pay the penalty for our sin.
-By the confessing and repenting of sin and asking Him to save them many have acknowledge Him as their priest.
-Of this group there are those that will show up for church on Sunday, but they do not spend time with Christ on a daily basis.
-They do not spend time praying or reading the Word of God and they do not put their faith and trust in Him and they do not give His commandments the attention they need to.
+Jesus Christ is as Revelation 19:13 tells us, “The Word of God.”
+Paul says to us in Hebrews 7:17 that Christ is “a priest forever after the order of Melchisedec.”
+Melchisedec was a prophet, priest, and king.
+There are many Christians that know Christ as their Priest.
+The Priest performed the sacrifice which Christ performed for all mankind when He gave His life to pay the penalty for our sins.
+By the confessing and repenting of sin and asking Him to save them many have acknowledged Him as their priest.
+Of this group most will show up for church on Sunday, but they do not spend time with Christ daily.
+They do not spend time praying or reading the Word of God, and they do not put their faith and trust in Him.
+They do not give His Word or His commandments the attention they ought to.
 They know Him as their priest, but they do not know Him as their prophet or their king.
-In other words they do not understand His prophecies and they do not do the things He asked them to do.
-Things like witnessing, reading and studying His Word, and separating themselves from the things of this world.
+In other words they do not understand His Word, and they do not do the things He asked them to do.
+That would include things like witnessing, reading and studying His Word, and separating themselves from the things of this world.
 If we spend some time with Him, He will reveal to us the truths we need to know.

-He told us what to watch for.
-It has been stated that over 60% of the Bible is prophecy.
-As you have been shown, there are many prophecies of time which can be known, yet this is seldom talked about in any Sunday School or church sermon as it is deemed not important.
+He told us when to start watching.
+It’s believed that over 60% of the Bible is prophecy.
+As you have seen, there are many prophecies of time which can be known, yet this subject is seldom brought up in any Sunday School or church sermon because many consider it not necessary.
 They tell us the return of Jesus Christ will come as a complete surprise to everyone, so why look at any of this prophecy stuff!
-Knowing prophecy will reveal the “year” or “Feast Season” of His return.

-But know this, that if the goodman of the house had known in what watch the thief would come, he would have watched, and would not have suffered his house to be broken up.
+Matthew 24:43 (KJV) But know this; that if the Goodman of the house had known in what watch the thief would come, he would have watched, and would not have suffered his house to be broken up.

 Going out to meet Him is a demonstration of obedience as well as the faith you have in Him.
-Whenever Christ healed the sick and the lame He always said, “Your faith has made you whole.”
+Whenever Christ healed the sick and the lame, He always said, “Your faith has made you whole.”
 How much more whole could we possibly be made than when we are one with Him?
 Your opening the door is telling Him you want Him to come in and sup with you.
 Is it too much to ask that we be ready and waiting for Him?
 All our Lord asked of Naaman is that he go and dunk in the Jordan River seven times, yet he almost didn’t do it.
 Our Lord could have just healed Him on the spot, but that would not have demonstrated any faith by Naaman.

-Please note that it is definitely not the wise or foolish virgins this verse is directed to.
-It is you; for “ye” know neither the day nor the hour wherein the Son of man cometh.
-Why would Jesus Christ himself give us this warning if we cannot know the “day and hour” of the Rapture?
-It is obvious that the virgins in this parable all knew the day of the wedding.
-But it was only the wise virgins that were aware of the “hour” and knew ahead of time what was going to happen and what would be expected.
+Please note that it is definitely not the wise or foolish virgins to whom He directs this verse.
+He directs it at you.
+For “ye” know neither the day nor the hour wherein the Son of man cometh.
+Why would Jesus Christ himself give us this warning if we cannot know the day and hour of our Lord’s return for us?
+It is obvious the virgins in this parable all knew the day of the wedding.
+But it was only the wise virgins that were aware of the hour and knew ahead of time what was going to happen and what to expect.
 That is why they brought the extra oil in their vessels.

 Why is it that our teachers do not see what our Lord is telling us in this verse?
 He did not say “watch” because you cannot know the day or hour that the Son of man is coming.
 He did not say “watch” because you will never know the day or hour that the Son of Man is coming.
 He said “watch” because you do not know when the Son of man is coming.
-As you read in the last chapter, the Greek word for “watch” that is used here is the same word used in all the Gospels.
-The Greek word for watch is the exact same word for “be vigilant.”
-Webster’s 1913 dictionary says “vigilant” means to “be attentive to discover and avoid danger.”
+As you read in the last chapter, the Greek word for “watch” used here is the very same word for vigilant.
+Webster’s 1913 dictionary says vigilant means to be attentive to discover and avoid danger.
 This definition tells us everything we need to know concerning the commandment given in this verse.
-When our Lord says “Watch therefore,” He is telling us “be attentive to My Word,” and discover the meanings of the prophecies it contains so that you will know the wedding day and avoid the consequences you will suffer if you should miss it.
+When our Lord says “Watch therefore,” He is telling us “be attentive to My Word, and discover the meanings of the prophecies it contains so that you will know the day of the wedding and avoid the consequences you will suffer if you don’t.

-Of course no one knew the day or hour of His return when He spoke this.
-It was impossible for us to know because none of the prophecies regarding the end times had been fulfilled at that time.
-Bible prophecy was written in such a way that it would be almost impossible to know until the time it would be needed.
-Those in the Old Testament would not start being fulfilled until after 600 A.D. and most of the prophecies in the New Testament had not even been written yet.
+Of course, no one knew the day or hour of His return when He spoke this verse.
+It would have been impossible for them to know it because the fulfilling of the end times prophecies had not even begun.
+Our Lord gave Bible Prophecy in such a way that it is quite difficult to see events until the time they happen.
 It is through our understanding the prophecies given in the Word of God that we will be able to know the day (year) and hour (Fall Feast Season) in which He will return.
-This is just one of the reasons it is important for us to keep this commandment to watch and be vigilant in studying His Word.
+That is just one of the reasons it is so essential for us to keep this commandment to watch and be vigilant in studying His Word.

 Also, don’t forget that if you are rehearsing the Feast Days as He commanded, He will never come upon you as a thief in the night.

 The Sign of the Son of Man &